OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Technology has been gradually incorporating itself into every significant sector, and the past decade is a witness to that.
 What Amazon started way back in 1995 is now seen as the marketing norm, so much so that e-commerce is now a $2 trillion industry.

 It is safe to say that e-commerce development altered retail and marketing forever, and it seems to be evolving even more.
-E-commerce started the last decade facing plenty of hurdles like fluctuating online dynamics and changing return policies.
+E-commerce started in the last decade facing plenty of hurdles like fluctuating online dynamics and changing return policies.
 However, the industry has successfully managed to overcome them to become one of the essential facets of modern society.

 So, how did the industry manage to cope with copious hitches?
 The answer is simple: market study.
 Businesses thoroughly analyzed the industry and speculated on what trends the forthcoming period will bring.
 It helped them stay ahead of the cult and take necessary precautions beforehand.